 Planning a party but don’t know where to start?
 Take the guesswork out of your planning with our easy-to-follow party planning checklist.
-Our venue experts have set out the essential steps to help you host a memorable event without breaking a sweat.
+We have set out all the essential steps to help you host a memorable event without breaking a sweat.

 Keep a date in mind, but don’t narrow yourself down to just one day.
 Be flexible and check whether the most important guests are available for your chosen date.
 If you have a favourite place where you want to organise your event, it’s also good to check with the venue beforehand to see if they are available for hire on your selected day.